preservim/vim-textobj-quote/README.markdown

 Includes four additional features:

 * _educate_ - automatic entry of ‘typographic quotes’ from the 'straight quote' keys
-* _replace_ - transform quotes from straight to typographic, and visa versa
+* _replace_ - transform quotes from straight to typographic, and vice versa
 * _matchit_ - `%` matching for typographic quote pairs
 * _surround_ - surround a word or visual selection with quotes